 A similar scenario can be seen in the food industry.
 Georgie Aley, Director of Food & Agribusiness for KPMG Australia is convinced that food has a unique position to optimise environmental sustainability worldwide.
 In order to feed the world sustainably, more food needs to be produced with fewer resources.

-Australia has an exciting position in this scenario, farmers accross the country are considered some of the most innovative and environmentally responsive farmers in the world.
+Australia has an exciting position in this scenario, farmers across the country are considered some of the most innovative and environmentally responsive farmers in the world.
 They have a history of adapting their business strategies to meet the changing consumer demand.
-Therefore, they have a key role to play in the trancision of australian agriculture towards a more sustainable approach.
+Therefore, they have a key role to play in the transition of Australian agriculture towards a more sustainable approach.